Save Tender, portable oatmeal cups bursting with juicy winter berries and rich almond butter—perfect for a nutritious breakfast or snack on the go.

 Each oatmeal cup provides about 165 calories, 8 g total fat, 19 g carbohydrates, and 5 g protein.

-Pin it Enjoy these oatmeal cups warm with a glass of almond milk or pack them for a nourishing bite on the go.
+Enjoy these oatmeal cups warm with a glass of almond milk or pack them for a nourishing bite on the go.

 Frequently Asked Questions